Indian wine maker Sula Vineyards to raise 9.60 bln rupees in IPO

-MUMBAI, Dec 7 (Reuters) - India's largest wine maker Sula Vineyards plans to raise 9.60 billion rupees ($116.46 million) in its initial public offering, Chief Executive Rajeev Samant said on Wednesday.
+MUMBAI, Dec 7 (Reuters) - Sula Vineyards, India's largest wine maker, plans to raise 9.60 billion rupees ($116.46 million) in its initial public offering set to open for subscription next week, Chief Executive Rajeev Samant said on Wednesday.

-Shares will be priced between 340-357 rupees in the IPO, the first by a wine maker in the South Asian country, which will include the sale of shares by Samant as well as Belgian investment firms Verlinvest and Cofintra SA.
+The IPO, the first by a wine maker in the South Asian country, will include the sale of shares by Samant as well as Belgian investment firms Verlinvest and Cofintra SA.

+Wine has been gaining favour in India, which has largely been dominated by country liquor, Indian-made foreign liquor and beer.

+Sula was launched in 1996 by Samant and the company has since grown to become India's largest producer and seller of wine.
+Its portfolio includes 56 labels from 13 of its own brands and 20 international ones.

 ($1 = 82.4350 Indian rupees)

-(Reporting by Tanvi Mehta in New Delhi and Sriram Mani in Mumbai; Editing by Nivedita Bhattacharjee)
+(Reporting by Tanvi Mehta in New Delhi and Sriram Mani in Mumbai; Editing by Nivedita Bhattacharjee and Saumyadeb Chakrabarty)

 ((tanvi.mehta@thomsonreuters.com; https://twitter.com/TanviMehta710;))